Where to go from here

-For more information, including details on configuring these policies, refer to Passwords.
+For more information, including details on configuring these policies, refer to Manage password policies.

 Some users need accounts on multiple systems.
 For example, insurance agents may also have insurance policies with the company that they work for.
 In that situation, the insurance agent is also a customer of the company.